 Soap scum is very unsightly and can be difficult to remove if it is allowed to build up.
 Eventually, soap scum can combine with mildew or mold, both of which are common in damp areas where soap scum is likely to form.

+Another hard water problem that may be common is spotted dishes.
 Ever wonder why you can’t seem to get your dishes clean, no matter how much you hand wash them or run them through the dishwasher?
-If your dishes come out of the dishwasher with white spots on them, don’t run out and buy a new dishwasher.
+If your dishes come out of the dishwasher with white water spots on them, don’t run out and buy a new dishwasher.
 The cause is from cleaning with hard water.
-Streaks and spots on dishes is a common negative outcome associated with hard water.
+Streaks and spots on dishes are common negative outcomes associated with hard water.

 Water hardness refers simply to the level of minerals that are found in a sample of water.
 The initial, natural state of water – such as rainwater – doesn’t have these hard properties, rather, it occurs once water enters and passes through the soil and stone.
 That being said, there is a strong geographical correlation between water hardness and location.
 Water will naturally be harder when the soil around the source of groundwater contains higher levels of calcium and magnesium.

-Water that contains more minerals can have detrimental effects found throughout your home.
+Water that contains more minerals can have detrimental effects found throughout your home and impact your overall water quality.
 You may notice a buildup of minerals on faucets, showerheads, and plumbing fixtures.
-Minerals in hard water will also buildup in appliances like your dishwasher and water heater, eventually affecting the efficiency of this equipment.
+Minerals in hard water will also build up in appliances like your dishwasher and water heater, eventually affecting the efficiency of this equipment.
 Hard water, when combined with common soap, forms soap scum which is unsightly and difficult to clean.
 Additionally, with hard water, your clothes can become less resilient and your hair becomes harder to clean.

 Thankfully, there are effective water softening solutions on the market if you are tired of dealing with the impact of hard water.
 In fact, there are water filter systems that can help you bring purified water right into your home.
 Don’t know how a water softener works?
 To learn more about water softening solutions or a home water filtration system, please contact Rayne Water today!